trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

 published: true
 ---

-**An alternative to exiftool when working with GPMD.**
+**A more comprehensive alternative to exiftool when working with GPMD.**

-If you follow this blog you will have seen me use exiftool to extract telemetry (and other data from video files).
+If you follow this blog you will have seen me use exiftool to extract telemetry (and other data) from video files many times.

 As we work exclusively with GoPro cameras, I wanted to try out another way to do this, specifically designed for GoPro cameras.

-Occasionally I've used [`gpmf-extract`](https://github.com/JuanIrache/gpmf-extract) from Juan Irache.
-For a long time I've also wanted to test his [`gopro-telemetry`](https://github.com/JuanIrache/gopro-telemetry) script which is used to power [goprotelemetryextractor.com/](https://goprotelemetryextractor.com/).
+Occasionally I have used [`gpmf-extract`](https://github.com/JuanIrache/gpmf-extract) from Juan Irache.
+For a long time I have also wanted to test his [`gopro-telemetry`](https://github.com/JuanIrache/gopro-telemetry) script which is used to power [goprotelemetryextractor.com/](https://goprotelemetryextractor.com/).

-Here's some useful information I've created to help you get started quickly and to understand the key parts of the scripts capabilities.
+Here is some useful information and code snippets to help you get started quickly and to understand the key parts of the scripts capabilities.

 ## Follow along